Does this test have other names?

 What do my test results mean?

 Results are given in milligrams per deciliter (mg/dL).
-The normal range for transferrin is 204 to 360 mg/dl.
+The normal range for transferrin is 215 to 380 mg/dl.
 If you have a higher amount, you may have iron-deficiency anemia.
-If you have a lower level, you may have another problem, such as liver disease and hemolytic anemia.
+If you have a lower level, you may have another problem, such as liver disease or hemolytic anemia.

 Transferrin may also be measured using a value called total iron-binding capacity (TIBC).
 Results are given in micrograms per deciliter (mcg/dL).
 Normal values are 250 to 450 mcg/dL.
 A higher level means that you may have iron-deficiency anemia.